matthew-t-watson/CollinearMecanumDrive/README.md

-Citations:
+## Citing this Work:
 If using work from the model derivation or feedback linearisation sections please cite:
-M. T. Watson, D. T. Gladwin and T. J. Prescott, "Collinear Mecanum Drive: Modeling, Analysis, Partial Feedback Linearization, and Nonlinear Control," in IEEE Transactions on Robotics, doi: 10.1109/TRO.2020.2977878.
+> M. T. Watson, D. T. Gladwin and T. J. Prescott, "Collinear Mecanum Drive: Modeling, Analysis, Partial Feedback Linearization, and Nonlinear Control," in IEEE Transactions on Robotics, doi: 10.1109/TRO.2020.2977878.

-If using work from the differential flatness folder, please cite:
+If using work from the differential flatness based planner, please cite:
-M. T. Watson, D. T. Gladwin, T. J. Prescott and S. O. Conran, "Velocity Constrained Trajectory Generation for a Collinear Mecanum Wheeled Robot," 2019 International Conference on Robotics and Automation (ICRA), Montreal, QC, Canada, 2019, pp. 4444-4450, doi: 10.1109/ICRA.2019.8794019.
+> M. T. Watson, D. T. Gladwin, T. J. Prescott and S. O. Conran, "Velocity Constrained Trajectory Generation for a Collinear Mecanum Wheeled Robot," 2019 International Conference on Robotics and Automation (ICRA), Montreal, QC, Canada, 2019, pp. 4444-4450, doi: 10.1109/ICRA.2019.8794019.

-If using work from the MPC folder, please cite:
+If using work from the MPC controller please cite:
-M. T. Watson, D. T. Gladwin, T. J. Prescott and S. O. Conran, "Dual-Mode Model Predictive Control of an Omnidirectional Wheeled Inverted Pendulum," in IEEE/ASME Transactions on Mechatronics, vol. 24, no. 6, pp. 2964-2975, Dec.
+> M. T. Watson, D. T. Gladwin, T. J. Prescott and S. O. Conran, "Dual-Mode Model Predictive Control of an Omnidirectional Wheeled Inverted Pendulum," in IEEE/ASME Transactions on Mechatronics, vol. 24, no. 6, pp. 2964-2975, Dec.
 2019, doi: 10.1109/TMECH.2019.2943708.